 Contributors to They Gave the Crowd Plenty Fun include:

-Former West Indies cricketers Jimmy Adams, Ian Bradshaw, Basil Butcher, Winston Davis, Vasbert Drakes, Lance Gibbs and Deryck Murray.
+Former West Indies cricketers Jimmy Adams, Ian Bradshaw, Basil Butcher, Winston Davis, Vasbert Drakes, Lance Gibbs, Deryck Murray and Brendan Nash.

 Former England cricketers Ebony Rainford-Brent, Gladstone Small and Alex Tudor.

-Tony Cozier, the late West Indian cricket journalist, author and broadcaster.
+Tony Cozier, West Indian cricket journalist, author and broadcaster.

 Trevor Nelson, BBC DJ and broadcaster.